 That’s when the big guy came over to me, shoved his Stuff Mart ID in front of my face, and let me know that I’d just interfered with his security team trying to catch the woman stealing a bunch of merchandise.

-I apologized, but he was clearlyvery ticked.
-As he walked away, there was a girl standing next to me, maybe college aged, dressed in jeans and a t-shirt, and she told me not to worry.
+I apologized, but he was clearly very ticked.
+Actually, close to irate.
+As he walked away, I noticed a girl standing next to me, maybe college aged, dressed in jeans and a t-shirt.
+She told me not to worry.
 “Let me guess,” I said.
 “You’re security, too?”
-She said yes.
-I explained to her why I told the woman she was being followed, and the security girl told me that I did the right thing, that if indeed someone was stalking the woman then she needed to be alerted.
+She nodded.
+I explained to her why I had told the woman she was being followed, and the security girl told me that I did the right thing, that if indeed someone was stalking the woman then she needed to be alerted.
 And in this case the woman got out of the check out line and went back to put the stuff away, so the shoplifting was averted.

 She also explained that her security partner was frustrated because it was the third time that day someone had tipped off a shoplifter that someone was watching them.